WordPressUtilities/wpuattachmetas/README.md

 Fields parameters :
 ---

-* "label" : String (optional) / Adds a label to the field administration.
+* "label" : String (optional) / Add a label to the field administration.
 Default to ID value.
-* "helps" : String (optional) / Adds a help string under the field.
+* "helps" : String (optional) / Add a help string under the field.
 * "input" : String (optional) / Set a kind of form field.
 Default to "text".
 * "show_in_edit" : Bool (optional) / Show/Hide in edit view.
 * "show_in_modal" : Bool (optional) / Show/Hide in modal view.
 * "required" : Bool (optional) / Field is required.
+* "select_values" : Array (optional) / Associative arrays with keys and labels for a selector.

 Input types :
 ---

 * "text" : input type text.
 * "textarea" : input type textarea.
-* "select" : display a select based on the values contained in the parameter "select_values"
+* "select" : Display a select based on the values contained in "select_values".
-* "html" : display the content of the parameter named "html".
+* "html" : Display the content of the parameter named "html".

 Roadmap :
 ---